BPintoJetstar/annotation/LINUX.md

 ## COMMANDS
 `watch --differences ps -ef | grep ansible | grep -v grep`
+- `watch --differences` Executes a command each 2 seconds the option highlights the output differences
+- `ps -ef` show processes
+- `grep ansible` filter by ansible keyword
+- `grep -v grep` filter by everything that has no grep keyword.
+Since `ps -ef`will show ever process including from grep command.

 ## Whatch
 watch runs command repeatedly, displaying its output and errors (the